Asutosh11/RxJava-explained-in-a-simple-way/README.md

 # RxJava explained in a simple way

-I had taken a session on RxJava some time back.
+I had taken a session on RxJava some months back.
 These are the notes I had prepared for it.
 Read this if you are a starter in Reactive Programming or RxJava.
 <br/><br/>

 For a moment, forget RxJava.